vinayakkashyap/toidiu.github.io/_posts/2016-10-31-polymorphism-in-scala.md

 > With Java interfaces / Scala traits, you can't claim that some type implements such an interface unless you have access to that type's source code and can modify it.
 With ad-hoc polymorphism, you don't need to be able change the type's source code.
 Using your post's example, `Taco` and `Silk` can come from some 3rd party library, and due to the implicit pattern you can still define a `Texture` for them.

 ## Conclusion
 Well now you know the different types of polymorphism in Scala.
 As always, thanks for reading.
-If you find any mistakes please feel free to contact me at toidiu[aat]protonmail[dott]com
+If you find any mistakes please feel free to contact me at apoorv[aat]toidiu[dott]com